Why Saving Money on Groceries Still Matters in 2026

 The "No-Plan Tax" Is Real

-Here's a number that should wake you up: Americans throw away roughly $1,500 worth of food per year.
+Here's a number that should wake you up: EPA estimates the average family of four spends almost $3,000 per year on food that does not get eaten.
 That's food you bought, never ate, and threw out.
-The number one cause?
+One of the simplest causes?
 No plan.

 How to Plan Without Losing Your Mind